bradleybutler/Arduino_And_Processing/XboxRF24/Processing_Basics/README.md

 # Processing Basics
+Going through how to make the config files, upload it, and what each part of the code does
 ## Downloading GCP and G4P
 Following MakeUseOf's tutorial except for the Arduino Firmatta part may be more concise https://www.makeuseof.com/tag/arduino-robot-game-controller/